bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/getblockcount.md

 ##### GetBlockCount
 {% include helpers/subhead-links.md %}

-{% assign summary_getBlockCount="returns the number of blocks in the local best block chain." %}
+{% assign summary_getBlockCount="returns the number of blocks in the longest blockchain." %}

 {% autocrossref %}